-"Detention facility" means any facility in which persons are incarcerated or otherwise involuntarily confined for purposes including prior to trial or sentencing, fulfilling the terms of a sentence imposed by a court, or for other judicial or administrative processes or proceedings.
-"Private detention facility" means a detention facility that is operated by a private, nongovernmental for-profit entity and operating pursuant to a contract or agreement with a federal, state, or local governmental entity.
+"Detention facility" means any facility in which persons are incarcerated or otherwise involuntarily confined for purposes such as prior to trial or sentencing, fulfilling the terms of a sentence imposed by a court, or for other judicial or administrative processes or proceedings.
+"Private detention facility" means a detention facility that is operated by a private, nongovernmental, for-profit entity and operating pursuant to a contract or agreement with a federal, state, or local governmental entity.

 Prohibition on Private Detention Facilities.

-Until 2021 private businesses had the ability to contract with federal, state, and local governments to provide detention services or ancillary services provided inside detention facilities.
-In 2021 the state enacted legislation prohibiting any person, business, state, or local government entity from operating a private detention facility, or utilizing a contract with a private detention facility.
-A private detention facility that is operating pursuant to a valid contract with a governmental entity that was in effect prior to January 1, 2021, may remain in operation for the duration of that contract.
-The facility may not extend or modify an existing contract.
+Legislation was enacted in 2021 prohibiting any person, business, state, or local government entity from operating a private detention facility or contracting with federal, state, and local governments to provide detention services or ancillary services inside a private detention facility.
+A private detention facility operating pursuant to a valid contract with a governmental entity that was in effect prior to January 1, 2021, may remain in operation for the duration of that contract.
+Existing contracts may not be extended or modified.
 No new private detention facilities are permitted within the state, and no state or local governmental entity may enter into a contract with a private detention facility outside the state.

-The DOC may transfer prisoners to an out-of-state private correctional entity meeting certain requirements.
+The DOC may transfer prisoners to an out-of-state private correctional facility meeting certain requirements.
 The federal government may enter into contracts for detention services, which may include detaining persons pursuant to immigration-related proceedings.

 Public Records Act.

-The Public Records Act applies to all state and local agencies, including the Department of Corrections.
+The Public Records Act (PRA) applies to all state and local agencies, including the DOC.
 A person may request a "public record" from an agency.
 A "public record" is a writing containing information relating to the conduct of government or the performance of any governmental or proprietary function that is prepared, owned, used, or retained by any state or local agency.
-Certain information and records are exempt from disclosure under the Public Records Act, including body scanner images from x-ray or similar systems, records related to the Federal Prison Rape Elimination Act, and an incarcerated individual's health information.
-When a private business provides a governmental function, it is treated as the functional equivalent of an agency for purposes of the Public Records Act.
+Certain information and records are exempt from disclosure under the PRA, including body scanner images from x-ray or similar systems, records related to the Federal Prison Rape Elimination Act, and an incarcerated individual's health information.
+When a private business provides a governmental function, it is treated as the functional equivalent of an agency for purposes of the PRA.

-Definitions providing specifications for the conditions are added.
-These include definitions for basic personal hygiene items, culturally competent, fresh fruits and vegetables, personal protective equipment, solitary confinement, and telecommunications services.
+Definitions are added for basic personal hygiene items, culturally competent, detained person, fresh fruits and vegetables, personal protective equipment, solitary confinement, and telecommunications services.